-File Form 1045 with the Internal Revenue Service Center for the place where you live as shown in the instructions for your 2014 income tax return.
+File Form 1045 with the Internal Revenue Service Center for the place where you live as shown in the instructions for your 2017 income tax return.

-Do not include Form 1045 in the same envelope as your AUTION 2014 income tax return.
+Don't include Form 1045 in the same envelope as your 2017 CAUTION income tax return.